What is Jailbreaking an iPhone?

 Q: Is jailbreaking illegal?

-Q: Are there any risks associated with jailbreaking?
+Q: Are there any repercussions for jailbreaking?

-Q: What is jailbreaking?
+Q: What is the legal status of jailbreaking?